Explore this Section

 The origin of Keele lies in an “Idea” and not in government policy or big business investment.
 The idea was that of Lord Lindsay, Master of Balliol College, Oxford.
 While several new universities were founded in the 1960s under the auspices of the University of London and through explicit government policy, Keele was an earlier and singular experiment, emerging from the era of post-war austerity and idealism.
 Its creation was driven by Lindsay's vision and the needs of an impoverished local community.

 Lindsay's Idea emerged from his lifelong study of the social and political organisation of the state.
 He charted the social and political changes that arose from the industrial and technological revolutions of the 18th century and the social and political Revolutions of the 19th century.
 He identified one consequence of these changes in the universities: their original purpose (to train people in the learned professions and as leaders of a traditional society - in Law, Divinity and so on), had been supplemented by a new requirement to train technologists, scientists and specialists for a new kind of society and economy.
 As the trend developed, graduates lost the common background, terminology, and values which had previously been almost universal in university education.
 Mutual understanding declined as specialisation increased and the great institutions of the country appeared to be at risk of fragmentation.
 After the Second World War he visited Germany to explore the history and evolution of higher and technical education and its importance for the evolution of a democratic society.
 He also investigated the concept of the liberal arts college in the USA and the value of a wide-ranging and complete education.

 The triple catastrophe of the First World War, the Great Depression and the rise of Nazism and the Second World War, in Lindsay's view, represented a breach in society, which was caused at least in part by a failure of communication among educated people.
-He said, "The man who only knows more and more about less and less is becoming a public danger".
+Lindsay said, "The man who only knows more and more about less and less is becoming a public danger".
 He believed that steps needed to be taken to balance essential specialist and expert knowledge with "a wide outlook and general understanding" - particularly an awareness of the shared European cultural heritage.
 He considered that this balance would keep the threats of perverted science and unethical political systems in check.
 He summed it up at the end of his life: "If we are going to try and keep a democratic country and maintain understanding of one another, we have to send out people from our universities who can do the technical stuff and who at the same time have an understanding of political and social problems and of the values that lie behind them".
 It is from this idea that the original Keele interdisciplinary curriculum developed - and which Keele still espouses - and in response to which the Keele Experiment was created.

 Money was tight after the War and university expansion, although desperately needed, was expected to occur through existing universities and not through a fanciful educational experiment in the wilds of North Staffordshire.
 Nevertheless, these obstacles were overcome - due largely to three local factors.